-Bachy Soletanche were awarded a contract to install a 12.5 metre diameter, 14 metre deep cased secant piled (CSP) shaft and design and construct a temporary jet grout plug in the base of the shaft.
+Bachy Soletanche were awarded a contract to install a 12.5 metre diameter, 14 metre deep cased secant piled (CSP) shaft and design and construct a temporary jet grout plug in the base of the shaft in Foxton Road, Birmingham.
 The 880mm diameter, 18.0 metre long secant piles were installed using the CSP technique.
 The piling was safely carried out very close to residential housing and the access road.
 The CSP technique delivers the verticality of rotary piling with the production rates of CFA.

 The jet grout plug allowed the shaft to be fully dewatered without risk of settlements to surrounding buildings.
 The plug provided a temporary groundwater cut-off to avoid the ingress of water during excavation of the shaft and construction of the permanent base slab.
 The jet grout plug was built up from a series of primary, intermediate and secondary columns of different diameters.